atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/01.attributes/docs.md

 ## Records with this attribute

-On the detail page of an Attribute, a dropdown action button **"Records with this attribute"** is available when the attribute has an entity type assigned.
+On the detail page of an Attribute, an action button **"Records with this attribute"** is available when the attribute has an entity type assigned.

 ![Records with this attribute button](./_assets/records-with-this-attribute.png)